M. Karunanidhi: Illness, death and reactions

 Due to a drug-induced allergy, Karunanidhi became unwell in October 2016.
-He was hospitalized in the first week of December 2016 for "optimization of nutrition and hydration" and subsequently for a throat and lung infections.
+He was hospitalised in the first week of December 2016 for "optimization of nutrition and hydration" and subsequently for a throat and lung infections.
 He went through a tracheostomy surgery to improve his breathing.
 He has stayed out of politics since then, making just a few public appearances.
 His last public appearance was on 3 June 2018, when he turned 94.

 On 28 July 2018, Karunanidhi's health deteriorated and became "extremely critical and unstable", and he was admitted at Kauvery Hospital in Chennai for treatment.
-He died there at 6:10 p.m. on 7 August 2018 due to age-related illness, which led to multiple organ failure.
+He died there at 18:10 on 7 August 2018 due to age-related illness, which led to multiple organ failure.

 The government of Tamil Nadu declared a public holiday on 8 August 2018 and a seven-day mourning after Karunanidhi's death.
+He was accorded a state funeral.
 A national mourning on 8 August 2018 was announced by the government of India.
 The national flag flew half-mast in Delhi, all state capitals and across Tamil Nadu on 8 August 2018.
 The governments of Karnataka and Bihar announced one-day and two-days state mourning respectively.

-On 18 August 2018, the DMK said that as many as 248 party workers died, 'shocked' by Karunanidhi's demise, and announced a solatium of Rs 200,000 to their families.
+On 18 August 2018, the DMK said that as many as 248 party workers died, 'shocked' by Karunanidhi's demise, and announced a solatium of ₹2 lakh to their families.